-Today was my first trip of the year up the steps of Cardiac Hill in Killarney.
+There’s never a dull moment on any trip up the steps of Cardiac Hill in Killarney.
 For those not familiar with this trail, it is a not-so-gentle ascent up the slopes of Torc Mountain, just a few kilometres outside of Killarney town.
 The steep rise up through hundreds of steps brings great rewards to the walker or trail runner with panoramic vistas throughout the trail.
 If you need a break en route, you can take your pick of the great views of the Lakes of Killarney, McGillycuddy Reeks and the rest of Killarney National Park.

 How to Get There